terence410/ultimate-text-to-image/README.md

 ** Testing above is done on Windows, the behaviors may be different on Linux

-As a final conclusion, I recommend you to install the font into system and use actual font name to reduce any unclear outcome.
+As a final conclusion, I you to install the font into system and use actual font name to reduce any unclear outcome.
 You can still use registerFont, but be sure you did enough testing on it.

 # Fonts in browser